 - An initial couple of admissions of air are probably going to be shallow.
 As you enable more air to fill your lungs each time, your breathing will become noticeably more profound and fuller.

 - Take as long as you have to inhale gradually and profoundly.

 - When you are breathing slowly and deeply you will start to feel quieter and more casual.
 Consider it as a good sign.
 Presently, concentrate your thoughts on relaxing your body.
 Be aware of every breath that you take in through your nose.
 Be aware of every breath that you breathe out with your mouth.
 Keep concentrating on your breath for whatever length of time that you like.

 - If you start gasping for breath, just tenderly bring it back.
 While trying to meditate, you may start to get distracted, which is absolutely fine.
 What is more important is that you have brought your concentration back to where it ought to be.
 As you create more noteworthy concentration control, you will think that it is less demanding to focus.

 - When you are prepared to end the session, open your eyes and stand up gradually.
 Extend yourself and stretch out your attention to your next exercises.

 A Note to the Reader

 It is important to understand that mediation will not always have an immediate outcome.
 As a result, do not expect miracles or complete transformations within even a week of regular meditation.
-You have accumulated "energetic" dirt over many many years, and it will take some time to "sweep" this.
+You have accumulated "energetic" dirt over many years, and it will take some time to "sweep" this.